Ability of error correlations to improve the performance of variational quantum algorithms: Symmetries of the QAOA SK cost function landscape

 \section{Symmetries of the QAOA SK cost function landscape}

-In this appendix, we show that a certain set of transformations of the parameters of the QAOA SK cost function landscape generate a symmetry group of the cost function landscape.
-The numerical data in the SM suggests this list set of generators extensive.
-The symmetries are not broken under a general class of noise models which we call the spatio-temporally correlated Pauli noise channels.
+Here, we prove that a certain set of transformations of the parameters of the QAOA SK cost function landscape generates a symmetry group of the cost function landscape.
+Note that the SK Hamiltonian is given by \eq{Hamiltonian} with $\om_{ij}\in\{1,-1\},\ \om_i=0$ and that hence the Hamiltonian itself possesses a global $\mathbb Z_2$ symmetry.
+Additionally, because $\om_i=0$ the ansatz circuit [\eq{ansatz}, \fig{QAOA}] does not contain $RZ$ gates.
+The numerical data available in the Supplemental Material~\cite{Note3} suggest that the transformations derived in the current appendix generate the entire symmetry group of the cost function landscape.
+The symmetries are not broken under a general class of noise models that we call the spatiotemporally correlated Pauli noise channels.
+The main application of the results in this section is that they allow for the comparison of optimal variational parameters modulo the symmetries of the cost function landscape.